Member Insurance Program

 Cyber Member Program

-Please note: Question 3 on the application form asks for your annual commission revenues, and the quote chart below the first line of question 3 refers to the annual commission amount you entered in that first line.
-The cost of the policy is based on your annual commission revenue and the option you would prefer (i.e., Option 1 with a $1M limit or Option 2 with a $2M limit).
+Please note: Question #3 on the application form asks for your annual commission revenues, while the quote chart below the first line of Question #3 refers to the annual commission amount you entered in that first line.
+The cost of the policy is based on your annual commission revenue and the option you would prefer (i.e. Option #1 with a $1M limit or Option #2 with a $2M limit).

-*The cyber carrier will endorse the policy to add a bricking endorsement with a $100K limit for an additional premium of $100, please let me know if you would like this added to your cyber policy.
+The cyber carrier will endorse the policy to add a 'bricking' endorsement with a $100,000 limit for an additional premium of $100.
+Please let your Sage Advisor Resources representative know if you would like this added to your policy.

 Get a Quote